 Double Dragon did this.
 While it certainly wasn't unusual or unexpected for a game of the arcade era, the fact that all of your opponents were human meant that different coloured characters got rather stupid toward the end.
 Whilst a man with brown or pink skin made sense, the same character with better fighting skills and blue, grey or green skin later in the game was cause for raised eyebrows.

-The queen of palette-swap fighting is arguably Dissidia: Final Fantasy.
-Every enemy in the game is just a crystallized palette swap of the 22 characters you can use in the game, and all the bosses are just those same characters, only normal.
-And it has a single-player mode that can last up to 40 hours or more if you have to beat every bonus chapter.
-So you better hunker down and get ready to fight Tidus about 500 times or more.
+Dissidia: Final Fantasy: Every enemy in the game is a crystallized palette swap of the 22 characters you can use in the game, and all the bosses are those same characters, only normal.
 The only enemy that is at all different is the Final Boss, Chaos.

 FPS games regularly do this with at least one of the more basic enemies (but tougher opponents sometimes get the same treatment).
 In the older era, this was done by changing the colouring of otherwise identical sprites, in 3D games it takes the somewhat more advanced and differentiating form of using different skins for the same model (or even different models for the same enemy).
 Common expressions of this includes;